airqo-platform/code-samples/README.md

 1. **javascript**: Code samples for accessing the Air Quality API using JavaScript.

-2. **mobile**: Code samples for integrating air quality data into mobile applications using Dart.
+2. **dart**: Code samples for integrating air quality data into mobile applications using Dart.

 3. **php**: Code samples demonstrating how to access the Air Quality API with PHP.